SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/Kordia_ServiceNow_Ticket_Manager.md

 This page contains toggle buttons for Auto-Clear functionality of the Tickets table and also for the flapping functionality.

 Flapping Window is used for cases where DataMiner alarms are flapping but incidents must not be closed if such flapping window has not passed.
-This reduces the number of false positives/negatives in the operation.
-This also helps us to calculate the correct Duration of an incident as it can be seen in the Tickets table.
+A flapping incident is for example an alarmed interface that keeps switching between Up/Down in a short amount of time.
+This reduces the number of false positives/negatives in the operation and also helps us to calculate the correct Duration of an incident as it can be seen in the Tickets table.

 The Tickets table contains information of Tickets that have been created by DataMiner based on the Correlation Rules created.